iavofficial/IAVFrontendFramework/README.md

 It is also possible to implement own login providers and login views and pass it to the UILayer component.
 Further information about implementing a custom login provider can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-provider).
 Further information about implementing a custom login view can be found [here](https://gitlab.iavgroup.local/td-d/educationlab/disa-frontend-framework/disa-framework/-/wikis/How-to-implement-a-login-view).

 ### Piecing everything together ###
-To render your views and to do configuration you can follow the structure of this code snippet.
+To render your components and to do configuration you can follow the structure of this code snippet.
 This could be returned inside the body of the render method of your App.tsx.
 ```javascript
 const optionalInitFunction = () => {
   i18n